aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/code-comparison-for-common-features-with-openxml/merge-two-adjacent-cells/_index.md

 // Given a document name, a worksheet name, and the names of two adjacent cells, merges the two cells.

 // When two cells are merged, only the content from one cell is preserved:

-// the upper-left cell for left-to-right languages or the upper-right cell for right-to-left languages.
+// the upper‑left cell for left‑to‑right languages or the upper‑right cell for right‑to‑left languages.

 private static void MergeTwoCells(string docName, string sheetName, string cell1Name, string cell2Name)